 32. Student Information & Communication

 The Student must supply Study Group with personal email addresses and mobile/cell numbers prior to arrival, to ensure that communication, to include transmission of student reports, may always be maintained.
 Contact information must be up to date and operational.
-Any changes must be reported to Study Group by the Student within 24 hours of a change occurring.
+Any changes must be reported to Study Group by the Student within 24 hours of the change occurring.

 32a.
 Students are requested to sign a FERPA waiver authorizing Study Group to share information about the Student with designated officials of the University, parents and representatives.
 It is part of the unique nature of the Study Group program that our center staff provides constant feedback about academic performance and financial issues to individuals involved in the Student’s success.

 32b.
-At the time of registration, the Student may agree in writing that their records, testimonials, achievements, photos, and videos taken during International Study Center activities may be used by Study Group for promotional purposes without notification and such consent will remain in effect until formally withdrawn in writing.
+At the time of registration, the Student may agree in writing that their records, testimonials, achievements, photos, and videos taken during IPP activities may be used by Study Group for promotional purposes without notification and such consent will remain in effect until formally withdrawn in writing.
 This includes permission to pass them on to third parties (agents, publications, etc.) at the discretion of Study Group as long as the images are used to publicize Study Group programs.

 32c.
 Study Group respects the Student’s privacy and is committed to protecting your personal information.
 Further information on how Study Group looks after your personal information can be found in our Student Privacy Notice.